ewhiley/wishlist/README.md

 - we used AWS S3 for storing image uploads since Heroku uses an 'ephemeral filesystem' so any user uploaded images on the Heroku filesystem are wiped out with every push

 ### 5. Identify and describe the software to be used in your App.
-We used the following software in the app:

 ### 6. Identify the database to be used in your App and provide a justification for your choice.